Interval Workouts - Running Training for Speed

 1) Breathing - Take big, deep inhalations and exhalations similar to the way you yawn.
 This will help you receive the oxygen your body needs.
 Slow down the running pace if you need to, but concentrate on your breathing.

-2) Stride and Heel / Toe Contact - Open your stride to a point where you will land on your heel and roll across your foot, pushing off the ground with your toes.
+2) Stride and Heel / Toe Contact - Open your stride to a point where you will land on foot close to your ball of your foot - NOT the heel) and roll across your foot, pushing off the ground with your toes.
 You can eliminate this by following the simple Audio Test.
 If you can hear your feet hitting the ground when you run, then you are running wrong.
 It should sound like your shoes are rolling on the ground quietly.
 Comfortable running shoes will also aid in prevention of injuries.

 3) Arm Swing - You should have a relaxed arm swing but very pronounced.
 Swing your hands from about chest high to just past your hips in a straight line.
 The term "hip to lip" is a good way to remember this when you are running.
 Your arms should be slightly bent but not flexed.